1952 United States Senate election in Arizona

 The election marked the end of the Senate career of Ernest McFarland, who was first elected in 1940 and had served as co-chairman of the Joint Committee on Navajo-Hopi Indian Administration in addition to Senate Majority Leader.
 He was later elected Governor of Arizona in 1954 and ran unsuccessfully for his former Senate seat in 1958.
+This was the second consecutive election in which a Senate party leader lost re-election.

 This election would mark the beginning of a decades-long stretch of Republican electoral success in Arizona; Republicans would go on to continuously hold at least one of the state's Senate seats until 2020, when Democrats took control of both Senate seats in Arizona.